C10410v1 Bachelor of Health Science Bachelor of Sustainability and Environment

 Overview

-The Bachelor of Health Science Bachelor of Sustainability and Environment is a flexible and innovative degree that equips graduates with qualifications to make a difference across diverse health settings with a distinct focus on sustainability in practice, ecological health impacts and planetary health.
+The Bachelor of Public Health Bachelor of Sustainability and Environment is a flexible and innovative degree that equips graduates with qualifications to make a difference across diverse health settings with a distinct focus on sustainability in practice, ecological health impacts and planetary health.

 The course is characterised by a strong emphasis on the social model of health, which extends to sustainability as a social, environmental and economic challenge.
 There is a focus on learning how to use and interpret scientific evidence and data to drive innovation and improvement.
 Students have opportunities to work with industry and community partners to respond to real-world issues and gain valuable experience, both in class and through a professional placement.